 STEP 2: Create an impressive website by hiring a Website Developer / SEO:

 Content of the website should make you stand out.
 What do you specialize in, why should the patients come to you and not others?

-Here are sample requirements :
+Here are the sample requirements for your developer:

-1. Need to build a WordPress based website, well optimized for search engines. (its a free, open source software)
+1. Need to build a WordPress based website, well optimized for search engines. (its a free, open-source software)

 About WordPress: It is a content management and article publishing software and 100% free.
 I would not even recommend you anything else other than “WordPress” since it’s the best and has thousands of free/cheap plugins and themes.
-Anything that a small business/dental practice needs can be easily achieved at a low cost, and implementations are very quick.
+Anything that a small business/dental practice needs can be easily achieved at a low cost and implementations are very quick.
 WordPress is used by millions of websites, from small personal blogs to Fortune 500 companies.
 Once your website is up and running, the interface will be as simple as creating and modifying documents in Microsoft Word.
 You will not make your website again and again, make it once the right way.